The Circle (song)

-"The Circle" is a song by English rock band Ocean Colour Scene, released on 16 September 1996 as the fourth single form their second studio album, Moseley Shoals (1996).
+"The Circle" is a song by English rock band Ocean Colour Scene, released on 16 September 1996 as the fourth single from their second studio album, Moseley Shoals (1996).
 The song reached number six on the UK Singles Chart the same month.
 Like the previous single, this single was also released as an acoustic alternative on a second CD with additional B-sides.